jacobjpelletier/jacobjpelletier/README.md

 **Hobbies (in no particular order)**

 🍳 I enjoy **cooking** and experimenting in the kitchen.
 Particularly I love cooking (and eating) soups from around the world.
-I am much better at cooking fish 🐟 than steak 🥩.
 My favorite genre of food is Mexican and Japanese.

 🏛 I enjoy reading books on **philosophy**.
 I enjoy books on transcendentalism, stoicism, meta-modernism, and some anylitical philosophy most.